biocommons/biocommons.seqrepo/README.rst

 For more information, see `<doc/design.rst>`__.

-Anticipated deployments
-!!!!!!!!!!!!!!!!!!!!!!!
+Deployments Scenarios
+!!!!!!!!!!!!!!!!!!!!!

-* Local read-only archive, mirrored from public site, accessed via Python API
+* Available now: Local read-only archive, mirrored from public site, accessed via Python API (see `Mirroring documentation <doc/mirror.rst>`__)
-* Local read-only archive, mirrored from public site, accessed via REST interface (not yet available)
-* Local read-write archive, maintained with command line utility and/or API
+* Available now: Local read-write archive, maintained with command line utility and/or API (see `Command Line Interface documentation
+  <doc/cli.rst>`__).
+* Planned: Docker-based data-only container that may be linked to application container
+* Planned: Docker image that provides REST interface for local or remote access

 Requirements